HJoonKwon/loftr-pytorch/README.md

 - [ ] The original LoFTR's transformer encoder uses concatenation in the multi-head attention, while the current implementation uses addition.
 - [ ] Support ONNX conversion
 - [ ] Add unit tests for improving readability and understanding.
+- [ ] border_rm is constant in the original LoFTR, but it should change according to the window size..(?).
+No problem with border_rm = 2 when window_size = 5 because padding is 2 for fine preprocessing.